nipreps/dmriprep/docs/usage.rst

 To obtain a FreeSurfer license, simply register for free at https://surfer.nmr.mgh.harvard.edu/registration.html.

-When using manually-prepared environments or singularity, FreeSurfer will search for a license key file first using the ``$FS_LICENSE`` environment variable and then in the default path to the license key file (``$FREESURFER_HOME/license.txt``).
+When using manually-prepared environments or Singularity, FreeSurfer will search for a license key file first using the ``$FS_LICENSE`` environment variable and then in the default path to the license key file (``$FREESURFER_HOME/license.txt``).
 If using the ``--cleanenv`` flag and ``$FS_LICENSE`` is set, use ``--fs-license-file $FS_LICENSE``